stam66/tristate/README.md

 Use the Extension Manager (Tools menu) to install the widget (the .lce file).
 After installation an new icon appears in the Tools palette and the Dictionary will include a short API.

 Sourcecode and widget available under MIT licence.
-To build the extension from source,follow the instructions at the end of the lesson: https://lessons.livecode.com/m/98525/l/1672543-creating-a-script-widget
+To build the extension from source, follow the instructions at the end of the lesson: https://lessons.livecode.com/m/98525/l/1672543-creating-a-script-widget